-Ever wonder why suddenly there’s all kinds of “fake news” and everyone, including El Presidente, can lie?
-A lot.
+Ever wonder why suddenly there’s all kinds of “fake news” and everyone, including our President, can lie without consequence?
 Steve Faktor explains the five evolutionary reasons why bullshit is winning.
-Enjoy the latest episode of The McFuture podcast!
-(You can also read it below.)
-Like it?
-Please share & rate it 5-stars on iTunes!
+Enjoy the latest episode of The McFuture podcast (or read it below)!
+Remember to share it & rate it 5-stars on iTunes!

 It’s not just education inflating our egos.
 EVERYTHING is!
 We wouldn’t know the truth if it tried to smother us in our sleep.
 There are real evolutionary reasons why we’re suddenly drowning in “fake news” and a sea of lies.